 Channel #5: LinkedIn

-While LinkedIn is a more appropriate marketing channel for B2B businesses, 44% of marketers are also using it for B2C social media marketing.
+While LinkedIn is a more appropriate marketing channel for B2B businesses, 44% of marketers are also using it in their B2C marketing strategy.

-Many B2C marketers are capitalizing on this professional network with great content.
+In fact, many B2C marketers are already capitalizing on this professional network with great content

 Image via Starbucks